haff2doit/Fixed-Income-Project/README.md

 # Fixed-Income-Project
 Fixed Income Securities Project

-•	Bootstrapped OIS discount factors and Libor discount factors through market data and valued forward swap rates
+Part 1: Bootstrapped OIS discount factors and Libor discount factors through market data and valued forward swap rates;

+Part 2: Calibrated SABR model and used it to value swaptions;

-•	Used calibrated SABR model to value swaptions and used static-replication approach to value CMS rates
+Part 3: Used static-replication approach to value CMS rates;

-• Used static-replication approach to value Decompounded options
+Part 4: Used static-replication approach to value Decompounded options.